Extraterrestrial diamonds: Meteorites

-The most carbon-rich meteorites, with abundances up to 7 parts per thousand by weight, are ureilites.
+The most carbon-rich meteorites, with abundances up to 0.7% by mass, are ureilites.
 These have no known parent body and their origin is controversial.
-Diamonds are common in highly shocked ureilites, and most are thought to have been formed by either the shock of the impact with Earth or with other bodies in space.
-However, much larger diamonds were found in fragments of a meteorite called Almahata Sitta, found in the Nubian desert of Sudan.
+Diamonds are common in highly shocked ureilites, and most are thought to have been formed by the shock of the impact with either Earth or other bodies in space.
+However, much larger diamonds were found in fragments of a meteorite called Almahata Sitta, found in the Nubian Desert of Sudan.
 They contained inclusions of iron- and sulfur-bearing minerals, the first inclusions to be found in extraterrestrial diamonds.
 They were dated at 4.5 billion-year-old crystals and were formed at pressures greater than 20 gigapascals.
 The authors of a 2018 study concluded that they must have come from a protoplanet, no longer intact, with a size between that of the moon and Mars.

 Infrared emissions from space, observed by the Infrared Space Observatory and the Spitzer Space Telescope, has made it clear that carbon-containing molecules are ubiquitous in space.
 These include polycyclic aromatic hydrocarbons (PAHs), fullerenes and diamondoids (hydrocarbons that have the same crystal structure as diamond).
 If dust in space has a similar concentration, a gram of it would carry up to 10 quadrillion of them, but so far there is little evidence for their presence in the interstellar medium; they are difficult to tell apart from diamondoids.

-A 2014 study led by James Kennett at the University of California Santa Barbara identified a thin layer of diamonds spread over three continents.
-This lent support to a contentious hypothesis that a collision of a large comet with the Earth about 13,000 years ago caused the extinction of megafauna in North America and put an end to the Clovis culture during the Younger Dryas period.
-The reported nanodiamond data are considered by some as the strongest physical evidence for a Younger Dryas impact/bolide event.
-However that study was severely flawed and was based on questionable and unreliable methods to measure nanodiamond abundances in the sediments.
-Furthermore, most of the reported 'nanodiamonds' at the Younger Dryas boundary are not diamond at all, but rather reported as the controversial 'n-diamond'.
-The use of 'n-diamond' as an impact marker, is problematic due to the presence of native Cu nanocrystals in sediments that can be easily confused for 'n-diamond', should that controversial carbon phase even exist.